AngelaTheCat/The-Councils-Lotions-and-Potions/README.md

 ## The Incense and Candles
 These are special incese and candles which when they are lit emit the effects of the lotions into the air, and once breathed in the lotions effects start.
 They come in the following lotions: [The Original Pink](#the-original-pink-lotion), [Dark Pink](#the-dark-pink-lotion), [Silver](#the-silver-lotion), [Gold Syringes](#the-gold-syringes), [Orange](#the-orange-syringes), [Red](#the-red-syringes-lotions-and-gas), [Purple](#the-purple-syringes-and-lotions), and [Dark Blue](#the-dark-blue-lotion-and-syringes)~

+## The Small Gas Canisters
+These small gas canisters can be used to quickly fill a room with one of the lotions, each canister contians enough gas to fill a decently sized room with a hazy cloud of the gas.
+Bigger rooms would cause the gas to be less dense and not as strong where as a small room would make the gas even stronger and thicker, making the gas cloud harder to see through.
+The following lotions are sold in canisters: [The Original Pink](#the-original-pink-lotion), [Dark Pink](#the-dark-pink-lotion), [Silver](#the-silver-lotion), [Gold Syringes](#the-gold-syringes), [Orange](#the-orange-syringes), [Red](#the-red-syringes-lotions-and-gas), [Purple](#the-purple-syringes-and-lotions), and [Dark Blue](#the-dark-blue-lotion-and-syringes)~

 ## A Pot of Good Ol' Itching Powder
 A pot of itching powder which is much more effective then normal itching powder~ This powder causes rather intense itching feelings on afflicted areas~